What is a sworn translation?

 It depends on the requirements of the government entity that needs the translation.
 It is therefore absolutely essential to ask for specifics and to communicate this information to ACS Traduction before ordering a translation.

-It is important to include this information when ordering a translation, because it adds an extra step to the translation process.
+It is important to include this information when ordering a certified translation, because it adds an extra step to the translation process.
 This extra service is not included in the prices listed on our website and will require an additional fee.

 The Apostille - When should a translation include an Apostille?